cmwongmau-sys/COMP-2113-Project---Forest-Rogue/README.md

 **90 characters wide × 30 lines tall**

 Running the game in smaller windows may cause text wrapping or misaligned UI elements.

+## 💡 Tips for Survival

+Here are some strategies to improve your chances of escaping the forest:

+- **Conserve Food and Water**
+  Always keep track of daily consumption.
+Collect berries and water whenever possible to avoid starvation or dehydration.

+- **Know When to Flee**
+  Fighting animals can cost a lot of health.
+If your health is low, fleeing may be the safer option.

+- **Treasure is Rare in Hard Mode**
+  Don’t rely on treasure events for survival.
+Focus on springs and bushes to replenish resources.

+- **Balance Risk and Reward**
+  Some encounters offer big rewards but carry high risk.
+Consider your current resource levels before making bold choices.

+- **Use Save/Load Wisely**
+  Save your progress before entering a new zone.
+This allows you to retry if you encounter an unlucky sequence of events.

+- **Watch the Weather**
+  Rain can help restore water, but heat waves and cold snaps can drain resources quickly.
+Plan accordingly.

+These tips are based on playtesting and highlight how different coding elements (random events, difficulty settings, file I/O) affect gameplay.

 ## ⚠️ Troubleshooting (User Guide)